The role of auditors in a Limited Company

 - They should ensure that the records are free of significant errors.

-In addition to this, the auditors who are appointed must be qualified enough to examine the company’s financial records.
+In addition, the appointed auditors must be qualified enough to examine the company’s financial records.
 Moreover, the directors should make sure to provide them with sufficient information and access to the records.

 Responsibility of Auditors